Upcoming exhibition at LEDA Gallery | 28 Jul-3 Aug

 “I think the Newcastle creative community is just amazing.
 It’s really supportive and I’ve connected socially with a local group of artists, who are in the same, or in a slightly more advanced stage career-wise than me, and we’re learning a lot from one another.”

-Be a part of this debut exhibition by Sam Boyd, and experience his Newcastle-esque paintings, a truly unique depiction of our region.
-If you can’t make it along, be sure to check out his works and future adventures on his Instagram, Art Damsel here.
+If you couldn't make it along to the exhibition, be sure to check out his works and future adventures on his Instagram, Art Damsel here.

 “Damsel was my call sign when I was a Fighter Pilot.
 It is still a big part of my life, and I didn’t want to lose that.
 It defines a lot of who I am.”